 Apricot kernel oil is pressed from the kernels of the prunus armeniaca known to regular people as apricot.
 The oil is obtained by removing the pit from the apricot and cracking the shell in order to access the kernel within.
 The kernel is usually then cold pressed during extraction so that it retains all its nutritious properties.

 Apricot kernel oil is similar to almond oil and peach oil and can be used interchangeably in treatments.
-Avocado oil is chiefly constituted of natural vitamins (A & E), oleic acid and linoleic acid, both of which are unsaturated fats.
+Apricot kernel oil is chiefly constituted of natural vitamins (A & E), oleic acid and linoleic acid, both of which are unsaturated fats.
 Apricot kernel oil blends perfectly well with almost all known essential oils.

 Apricot kernel oil can be used to nourish scalp and prevent hair loss by strengthening hair follicles.
 To get the best results, the following is recommended: –